jhaayush2004/Embedding-Quantization-for-Significantly-Faster-Cheaper-Retrieval/README.md

 * https://zilliz.com/learn/scalar-quantization-and-product-quantization

 ### Special thanks to Hugging Face and all the authors mentioned at the top for their great initiative .

+### Do visit:
+   - [Semalex evalaution metric for RAG system](https://pypi.org/project/SEMALEX/) to use this amazing tool for RAG Evaluation.